Martins3/Martins3.github.io/hack/kvm/dune-kvm/4-mips-dune.md

 - [x] how x86-dune setup cr2 / cr0 register?
   - vmx.c::vmx_setup_initial_guest_state

-- If we have the ability to init guest state, it's any challenge for the unikernel ?

-- [ ] I believe what should be initiated
-    - registers
-        - CP0
-          - exception
-          - mmu / TLB
-            - mtco zero, cp0_context
-          - status register
-        - floating point register
-        - page walk related register (in CP0)
-        - SIMD
-        - config register
-          - chenP58: ELPA PAGEGRAIN SFB
-        - ipi register
-    - timer
-    - cache
-    - TLB

 | CP0        | desc                                                                                                                                                                                       |
 |------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Status(SR) | 1.
 You’ll need to set up SR to get the CPU into a workable state for the rest of the bootstrap process. [^1] <br> 2. 通过 setup_c0_status_pri 设置主核协处理器 0 的初始 status 寄存器.[^2] |